erpin10/CIND820/README.md

 ### Problem Statement
 The initial research question for this study is as follows:
 1. Which measures within the following nursing home quality measure categories significantly affect the outpatient emergency department visit rate from nursing homes for long-stay patients?
-•	Nursing home ownership type <br>
+- Nursing home ownership type
-•	Bed numbers and occupancy rate <br>
+- Bed numbers and occupancy rate
-•	Staffing complement and turnover <br>
+- Staffing complement and turnover
-•	Reported incidents, complaints and citations <br>
+- Reported incidents, complaints and citations
-•	Long-stay patient quality management rating <br>
+- Long-stay patient quality management rating
-•	Inspection survey observed deficiencies <br>
+- Inspection survey observed deficiencies
-•	RAI-MDS 3.0 clinical quality measures <br>
+- RAI-MDS 3.0 clinical quality measures
-•	COVID-19 Incidence and Death Rate <br>
+- COVID-19 Incidence and Death Rate
 Additionally, this study will be exploring the use of machine learning for prediction within the domain of nursing home quality.
 Thus, this study has an addition research question as follows:
 2. Through utilization of machine learning techniques, is it possible to predict the outpatient emergency department rate for long-stay patients utilizing long-stay nursing home quality measures?
 ### Data